mkylahyun/DH110/assignment006/README.md

 ## Impression Test
 Please find the recording of the impression test [here](https://drive.google.com/drive/folders/16zsPKHjGiPKTr0OthUlr8IGF5hFzVcKe?usp=share_link).
 ### Summary of Findings
 The participant had a good general idea of what the app was for after the impression test as he assumed the app was for tracking food.
 He was able to remember the food icons, general context of the text, and colors.
 He specially noted how he remembers the colors being very pastel and described the feeling as "cute".
 However, even after a quick glance, he noted how it felt a bit cluttered and how some users might feel overwhelmed by the amount of information that is laid out.
+It is a matter of getting familiar with the interface, but if possible, I would like to work on simplifying the layout even more.

 ## Accessibility (Color-Contrast) Check
 I used the Spark plugin in Figma to check the color contrast for the accessibility WCAG2.0 AA level.
 My design passed all the checks.
-### Light-mode Check
+### Light-Mode Check
 ![lightcheck](lightcheck.png)

-### Dark-mode Check
+### Dark-Mode Check
 ![nightcheck](nightcheck.png)

 ## Design System